rust-lang/rust/docs/dev/architecture.md

 Underneath, HIR works on top of salsa, using a `HirDatabase` trait.

-`ra_hir_xxx` crates have a strong ECS flavor, in that they work with raw ids and directly query the database.
+`hir_xxx` crates have a strong ECS flavor, in that they work with raw ids and directly query the database.

-The top-level `ra_hir` façade crate wraps ids into a more OO-flavored API.
+The top-level `hir` façade crate wraps ids into a more OO-flavored API.

 ### `crates/ra_ide`